rickymoorhouse/blog/content/blog/2022/costa-rica-tortuguero-2/index.md

 {{<fig "DSC_0234.jpeg">}}
 {{<fig "DSC_0250.jpeg">}}

-After lunch we had a walking tour around the gardens of the hotel where we saw a surprising amount of things just around the hotel grounds.
+After lunch we had a walking tour around the gardens of the hotel where we saw a surprising number of things just around the hotel grounds.
 Some of the highlights were the banana flowers, the hanging nests of Montezuma Oropendola birds, the Green Macaws and the Iguana that was relaxing in the bushes metres away from our rooms!

 {{<fig "DSC_0259.jpeg">}}
 {{<fig "DSC_0262.jpeg">}}